-Paws On A Mission has provided pet therapy services to Mission Hospital patients and our community since 1999.
-This delightful program touches many lives through the healing power of pets by spreading smiles, comfort and love to hospital patients of all ages, visitors and staff.
+Since 1999, Paws on a Mission has provided pet therapy services to Mission Hospital patients and the community.
+The program has touched many lives through the healing power of pets, comforting hospital patients, visitors and staff of all ages.

 What is pet therapy?

-Pet therapy helps to reduce feelings of stress and anxiety.
-Along with the obvious emotional benefits of adoring pets, studies have shown that the presence of animals has a positive effect on human physiology.
-Pet therapy can decrease a patient’s blood pressure and heart rate.
-But most of all, these furry friends make all of us feel loved and at ease.
+Pet therapy can help reduce feelings of stress and anxiety.
+Studies have shown that the presence of animals have a positive effect on human physiology.
+Pet therapy can also decrease a patient’s blood pressure and heart rate.
+Most of all, these furry friends can make one feel loved and at ease.

-- Be at least a year old and have lived in your household for at least six month
+- Be at least one (1) year old and have lived in your household for at least six months

 - Be healthy, parasite-free and up to date on all shots

 - Have basic obedience skills (sit, down, stay, come)

 - Be predictable, friendly, gentle and have good manners

 - Be registered as a pet therapy team with Pet Partners or Alliance of Therapy Dogs before applying